galaktor/raph.es/content/blog/pi-lipo.md

 ideally i would be able to supply as close to 3.3V as possible, allowing for sufficient current draw under recording/IO load (VERY rough guess: ~500mA - 1A). a single cell LiPo provides between ~3V(ish) (drained) and ~4.2V (charged). this is assuming lipo has undervoltage protection that cuts off at some point, typically a bit over/under 3V.

 so how to use lowe voltage?
-step up lower voltage to 5V. this is accomplished using step up/boosters which again are not known to be very efficient in the first place. you can find many examples on the web where people show off their nice pi running of two AA batteries (3V) but generally their battery life will be terrible. cool hack, but not great if you want to run the thing for a few hours. booster efficiency is (from what i gather reading about them...) roughly 70%.
+step up lower voltage to 5V. this is accomplished using step up/boosters which again are not known to be very efficient in the first place. you can find many examples on the web where people show off their nice Pi running of two AA batteries (3V) but generally their battery life will be terrible. cool hack, but not great if you want to run the thing for a few hours. booster efficiency is (from what i gather reading about them...) roughly 70%.
 So you loose 30% power just pushing power into the Pi.
 Then that 5V power gets used for stuff you might not even need (usb, hdmi).
 The rest gets regulated down again into 3.3V by your rg2, again at (best) approx 70% efficiency, losing another 30%. keep in mind, rg2 efficiency can be as bad as 50%.
 So there goes lots of precious battery life!

 so why not just plug in a single cell lipo?
 I could take a male micro-usb connector, and attach a JST plug or similar for battery to go into the USB D+ and D- pins.
 This would feed battery directly into the pi.